Xi Zhongxun: Retirement and death

-Personal life and death
+Personal life

 Xi had a strong interest in family history.
 He had positive memories of his parents, describing his father as "extremely kind-hearted" and strict and his mother as "diligent and virtuous".
 Xi described his family background as poor, becoming middle peasants in 1919 or 1920.

 In 1936, Xi married Hao Mingzhu, the niece of revolutionary fighter Wu Daifeng, in Shaanxi.
 The union lasted until 1944, and the couple had three children: one son, Xi Fuping (aka Xi Zhengning), and two daughters, Xi Heping, and Xi Ganping.
 According to Xi, he and Hao "were young and quick-tempered.
 Neither of us would surrender to the other.
 We acted willfully.
 Ultimately, we took the path we did."
 According to official records, Xi Heping died during the Cultural Revolution due to persecution, which historians have concluded means that she most likely committed suicide under duress.
 Little is known about Xi Ganping, except that she was retired by 2013 and regularly appears at meetings of Princelings.
 Xi Zhengning, meanwhile, was a researcher in the Ministry of Defence but later pursued a bureaucratic career; he died in 1998.

 In 1944, Xi Zhongxun married Qi Xin, his second wife, and had four children: Qi Qiaoqiao, Xi An'an, Xi Jinping and Xi Yuanping.
 Xi Jinping became the General Secretary of the Chinese Communist Party and Chairman of the Central Military Commission, thus the paramount leader of China, from 15 November 2012, and has been President of the People's Republic of China since March 2013.